ankowals/saf/README.md

 Same is true for macros.
-They are read from macro.config file and stored for future usage.
+They are read from *.config file and stored for future usage.

 Macro works as follows.